 Guineafowl Pufferfish have no scales or lateral line and have a set of protruding nostrils on the snout.
 The background color is a dark brown black with numerous white dots.
 The dots form rings around the eyes.
 They have no pelvic fins and the fins are semi translucent but are dark with white dots.
 They have the ability to move their eyes independently and have good vision.
 A yellow version of the Guineafowl Pufferfish is occasionally seen although they are rare.
+They also have the ability to lighten their colouration as can be seen in the image two below.

 Full grown they can be up to 48 cm in length although usually they are slightly smaller.As with all pufferfish or blow fish as they are sometimes known, they have the ability to take water into their stomach to swell themselves up, making it harder for a predator to fit them in its mouth.